Madhvacharya: Ethics

 Evil and suffering in the world, according to Madhvacharya, originates in man, and not God.
 Every Jiva (individual soul) is the agent of actions, not Jada (matter), and not Ishvara (God).
 While Madhva asserts each individual self is the Kartritva (real agency), the self is not an absolutely independent agent to him.
 This is because, states Madhva, the soul is influenced by sensory organs, one's physical body and such material things which he calls as gifts of God.
 Man has free will, but is influenced by his innate nature, inclinations and past karma.

 Madhvacharya asserts, Yathecchasi tatha kuru, which Sharma translates and explains as "one has the right to choose between right and wrong, a choice each individual makes out of his own responsibility and his own risk".
 Madhva does not address the problem of evil, that is how can evil exist with that of a God who is omnipotent, omniscient, and omnibenevolent.
 According to Sharma, "Madhva's tripartite classification of souls makes it unnecessary to answer the problem of evil".
 According to David Buchta, this does not address the problem of evil, because the omnipotent God "could change the system, but chooses not to" and thus sustains the evil in the world.
 This view of self's agency of Madhvacharya was, states Buchta, an outlier in Vedanta school and Indian philosophies in general.

-This accusation of David Buchta is answered by the arrangement that the tripartite characteristic is intrinsic of the souls.
-That is to say, those characteristics define the soul.
-And any attempt to change that would mean replacing souls themselves.
-Seeing no point in repairing the prevalent characteristics if the very identity of the souls is in danger, the omnipotent does not change them.
-Thus answering the problem of evil.
+This observation from David Buchta is countered and explained by the understanding that the tripartite characteristic is intrinsic to the souls.
+That is to say, those specific characteristics define each soul individually, and any attempt to change these would mean changing the souls themselves and subsequently the identity of each individual.
+Therefore, changing these tripartite characteristics would cause that particular individual to no longer exist, and each individual exists for a particular reason.
+Nonetheless, an omnipotent being would be still able to prevent evil without changing the intrinsic nature of the soul since the omnipotent being is not bound by any limitations, especially those within the dependent reality.
+Therefore, the final explanation is that the omnipotent being is not purposefully allowing evil to occur but rather allows an independent operation of the dependent reality to encourage free will in each individual.
+It is therefore the individual's choice whether to seek out the omnipotent being through faith, which allows the individual guidance on how to lead a life of virtue.
+Thus, evil is a failure to live life with virtue and a natural consequence of free will.

 Moral laws and ethics exist, according to Madhva, and are necessary for the grace of God and for liberation.